manticoresoftware/manticoresearch/manual/Searching/Expressions.md

 <!-- end -->

-The expression values are by default included in the `_source` array of the result set.
-If the source is selective (see [Source selection](../Searching/Search_results.md#Source-selection)) the expressions name can be added to the `_source` parameter in the request.
+By default, expression values are included in the `_source` array of the result set.
+If the source is selective (see [Source selection](../Searching/Search_results.md#Source-selection)), the expression name can be added to the `_source` parameter in the request.

 ### expressions

 <!-- example expressions -->

 `expressions` is an alternative to `script_fields` with a simpler syntax.
-Example request adds two expressions and stores the results into `add_all` and `title_len` attributes.
+The example request adds two expressions and stores the results into `add_all` and `title_len` attributes.

 <!-- request expressions -->
 ```json